 The Junction and Breakwater Trail is one of the most important economic and fitness boosts for eastern Sussex County.
 During the peak season (May 1- August 31) in 2011, the trail directly generated an estimated $114,167 from hard goods, like bicycles and walking shoes, and an estimated $390,645 from soft goods, such as food and beverage.

 Both ends of the Junction and Breakwater Trail lead into residential and commercial areas of Lewes and Rehoboth Beach.
-This trail is essential in connecting the two communities and gives residents and visitors an alternate to driving a vehicle.
+This trail is essential in connecting the two communities and gives residents and visitors an alternative to driving a vehicle.
 The public can easily access the trail from either town and quickly, and safely, get to their destination by way of bicycle or foot.
-This in turn promotes physical activity and reduces traffic congestion, especially during the busy summer months.
+This, in turn, promotes physical activity and reduces traffic congestion, especially during the busy summer months.

 Width: 110 inches.

 Supporting Webpages and DocumentsWebsite: Trails in Cape Henlopen State Park

 For more information and current conditions, contact the trail manager (listed below).
 For questions, suggestions, and corrections to information listed on the website, contact American Trails.